 It’s an interesting way to save and invest a little extra by doing things you might have done anyway.
 It’s not going to make a huge difference, but if you were going to buy something anyway it’s a nice bonus.

 Grow Magazine – Educational Content

-Acorns publishes an online personal finance magazine that is geared towards millennials with advice on side hustles, credit card debt, student loans, investing (obviously) and other financial topics.
+Acorns publish an online personal finance magazine that is geared towards millennials with advice on side hustles, credit card debt, student loans, investing (obviously), and other financial topics.